Lead–acid battery: Stratification

-Risk of explosion
+Safety

-Excessive charging causes electrolysis, emitting hydrogen and oxygen.
-This process is known as "gassing".
+Excessive charging causes electrolysis, emitting hydrogen and oxygen in a process known as gassing.
 Wet cells have open vents to release any gas produced, and VRLA batteries rely on valves fitted to each cell.
 Catalytic caps are available for flooded cells to recombine hydrogen and oxygen.
 A VRLA cell normally recombines any hydrogen and oxygen produced inside the cell, but malfunction or overheating may cause gas to build up.
-If this happens (for example, on overcharging) the valve vents the gas and normalizes the pressure, producing a characteristic acid smell.
+If this happens (for example, on overcharging), then the valve vents the gas and normalizes the pressure, producing a characteristic acidic smell.
 However, valves can fail, such as if dirt and debris accumulate, allowing pressure to build up.

 Accumulated hydrogen and oxygen sometimes ignite in an internal explosion.
 The force of the explosion can cause the battery's casing to burst, or cause its top to fly off, spraying acid and casing fragments.
 An explosion in one cell may ignite any combustible gas mixture in the remaining cells.
 Similarly, in a poorly ventilated area, connecting or disconnecting a closed circuit (such as a load or a charger) to the battery terminals can also cause sparks and an explosion, if any gas was vented from the cells.

 Individual cells within a battery can also short circuit, causing an explosion.

-The cells of VRLA batteries typically swell when the internal pressure rises, so giving a warning to users and mechanics.
+The cells of VRLA batteries typically swell when the internal pressure rises, thereby giving a warning to users and mechanics.
 The deformation varies from cell to cell, and is greatest at the ends where the walls are unsupported by other cells.
 Such over-pressurized batteries should be carefully isolated and discarded.
-Personnel working near batteries at risk for explosion should protect their eyes and exposed skin from burns due to spraying acid and fire by wearing a face shield, overalls, and gloves.
-Using goggles instead of a face shield sacrifices safety by leaving the face exposed to possible flying acid, case or battery fragments, and heat from a potential explosion.
+Personnel working near batteries at risk of explosion should protect their eyes and exposed skin from burns due to spraying acid and fire by wearing a face shield, overalls, and gloves.
+Using goggles instead of a face shield leaves the face exposed to possible flying acid, case or battery fragments, and heat from a potential explosion.

 Environment

 Environmental concerns

 According to a 2003 report entitled "Getting the Lead Out", by Environmental Defense and the Ecology Center of Ann Arbor, Michigan, the batteries of vehicles on the road contained an estimated 2600000 MT of lead.
 Some lead compounds are extremely toxic.
 Long-term exposure to even tiny amounts of these compounds can cause brain and kidney damage, hearing impairment, and learning problems in children.
 The auto industry uses over 1000000 MT of lead every year, with 90% going to conventional lead–acid vehicle batteries.
 While lead recycling is a well-established industry, more than 40000 MT ends up in landfills every year.
 According to the federal Toxic Release Inventory, another 70000 MT are released in the lead mining and manufacturing process.

 Attempts are being made to develop alternatives (particularly for automotive use) because of concerns about the environmental consequences of improper disposal and of lead smelting operations, among other reasons.
-Alternatives are unlikely to displace them for applications such as engine starting or backup power systems, since the batteries, although heavy, are low-cost.
+Alternatives are unlikely to displace them for applications such as engine starting or backup power systems, since the batteries, although heavy, are inexpensive in up-front cost.